MicrosoftDocs/entra-docs/docs/architecture/secure-best-practices.md

 * Given the tenant affinity to Azure Subscriptions, subscription provisioning should be aware of multiple identities for the same human actor (employee, partner, vendor, etc.) across multiple tenants and assign access accordingly.

+### EA and MCA roles

+* The Azure Enterprise (Azure EA) Agreement portal doesn't integrate with Azure RBAC or Conditional Access.
+The mitigation for this is to use dedicated administration accounts that can be targeted with policies and additional monitoring.

+* The Azure EA Enterprise portal doesn't provide an audit log.
+To mitigate this, consider an automated governed process to provision subscriptions with the considerations described above and use dedicated EA accounts and audit the authentication logs.

+* [Microsoft Customer Agreement](/azure/cost-management-billing/understand/mca-overview) (MCA) roles don't integrate natively with PIM.
+To mitigate this, use dedicated MCA accounts and monitor usage of these accounts.

 ### Azure AD B2C tenants

 * In an Azure AD B2C tenant, the built-in roles don't support PIM.
-To increase security, we recommend using Microsoft Entra B2B collaboration to onboard the engineering teams managing Customer Identity Access Management (CIAM) from your Azure tenant, and assign them to Azure AD B2C privileged roles.
+To increase security, we recommend using Microsoft Entra B2B collaboration to onboard the engineering teams managing Customer Identity Access Management (CIAM) from your Azure tenant, assign them to Azure AD B2C privileged roles and apply Conditional Access policies to these dedicated administration accounts.

+* Azure AD B2C tenant privileged roles aren't integrated with Microsoft Entra access reviews.
+The mitigation is to create dedicated accounts in the organization's Microsoft Entra tenant, add these accounts to a group and perform regular access reviews on this group.

 * Following the emergency access guidelines for Microsoft Entra ID above, consider creating equivalent [emergency access accounts](~/identity/role-based-access-control/security-emergency-access.md) in addition to the external administrators described above.